pcarn/vaccine-watch/README.md

 # Vaccine Watch
 Bot to notify when vaccine appointments are available.

-Supports checking Hy-Vee, Walgreens, CVS, Walmart, Cosentino's stores (KC), Ball's stores (KC), and Rapid Test KC.
+Supports checking Hy-Vee, CVS, Cosentino's stores (KC), Ball's stores (KC), Rapid Test KC, and locations checked by [VaccineSpotter](https://vaccinespotter.org).
 Supports sending notifications to Slack, Discord, Microsoft Teams, Twilio, and [Twitter](https://twitter.com/kcvaccinewatch).

 Notifications are sent when a location has appointments.
 No more notifications are sent for that location until it becomes unavailable again.